Postdoctoral Opportunities

 GEORGE MASON UNIVERSITY CENTER FOR COMMUNITY MENTAL HEALTH

-As the main training clinic for our doctoral students in Clinical Psychology at Mason, as well as other graduate students across disciplines, we serve our community, providing evidence based, culturally sensitive, affordable and accessible mental health services (https://ccmh.gmu.edu/).
-The Center and our community partners value people who are committed to a warm, collaborative learning environment, while helping those in need.
-Applications should be directed to rmehlenb@gmu.edu or asenold@gmu.edu and are due by December 6, 2024.
+As the main training clinic for Mason's doctoral students in Clinical Psychology, as well as other graduate students across behavioral health disciplines, CCMH serves our community, providing evidence based, individualized, affordable mental health services.
+CCMH and our community partners value people who are committed to creating a warm, collaborative learning environment, while helping those in need.

 Postdoctoral Fellow – Adolescent and Young Adult Clinical Psychology

-The American Psychological Association (APA) accredited George Mason University (GMU) Clinical Psychology Ph.D. program, is seeking a youth and young adult focused Psychology Postdoctoral Fellow in our training clinic, the GMU Center for Community Mental Health.
-This is a 1-year full time position, with potential for renewal.
+The American Psychological Association (APA) accredited George Mason University Clinical Psychology Ph.D. program is seeking a youth and young adult focused Psychology Postdoctoral Fellow in our training clinic, Mason's Center for Community Mental Health.
+This is a 1-year full-time position, with potential for renewal.
+George Mason University has a strong institutional commitment to the achievement of excellence among its faculty and staff and encourages candidates to apply who will enrich Mason’s academic environment.

 About the Program: